Samin100/Wikitrends/README.md

 # Introduction
 <b>Currently developing a Quantopian trading algorithm that utilizes this data.
 If you'd like to contribute feel free to contact me.</b>

-For my data visualization assignment, I decided to see if there was any correlation between stock prices for companies in the S&P 500 and how much traffic its Wikipedia page gets.
+I decided to see if there was any correlation between stock prices for companies in the S&P 500 and how much traffic its Wikipedia page gets.
 The logic behind it being a sudden increases of visitors to a company's Wikipedia page may be cause for concern and allow us to predict stock price fluctuations ahead of time.